sunpenguin/seng302/README.md

 The "Play" option will open up the boat customisation screen with the buttons "Host New Game", "Tutorial" and "Back".
 The user can change the colour of their boat with the arrow buttons on the screen.
 The user can then use the boat displayed on the screen.
-The "Host New Game" option will let the user create a race (startup a server) and connect to it.
+The "Host New Game" option will let the user create a race (startup a server if configured correctly) and connect to it.
 The "Tutorial" option will take the user to the tutorial of the game, teaching the user the controls.
 The "Back" button takes the user back to the home screen.